GES-compchem/GES-comp-echem/docs/getting-started.md

 ### Creating a XtbInput object

-We can now setup a "calculator" object using the `XtbInput` wrapper.
+We can now setup a wrapper object using an instance of `XtbInput`.
 Most of these wrappers come with sensible default options for electrochemical calculations in solution.
 To see all the available options, please refer to the [wrappers](Guide-wrappers) section.

 ```python
 xtb = XtbInput()